open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

          └── ...
 ```

-2. `-split` indicates whether you need to format the dataset based on the existing `train`, `val`, and `text` categories.
+2. `split` indicates whether you need to format the dataset based on the existing `train`, `val`, and `text` categories.
 It is not used by default.
-If you need to use it, please ensure the corresponding `train.txt`, ` val.txt`, and `test.txt` must exist under `-image-dir`.
+If you need to use it, please ensure the corresponding `train.txt`, ` val.txt`, and `test.txt` must exist under `image-dir`.
 Otherwise, the script will fail to run.
-3. By default, the script will create a folder called `coco_format` in the `-image-dir` directory where stores the converted JSON file.
-If `-split` is not specified, the output file is `result.json`.
-If `-split` is specified, three corresponding files called `train.json`, `val.json`, and `test.json` will be generated.
+3. By default, the script will create a folder called `coco_format` in the `image-dir` directory where stores the converted JSON file.
+If `split` is not specified, the output file is `result.json`.
+If `split` is specified, three corresponding files called `train.json`, `val.json`, and `test.json` will be generated.

 ## Download Dataset